Ian-Collins1252/EECS510Final/README.md

 Bokoblins can fight Link to prevent him from saving the Kingdom of Hyrule.
 ###### Dead
 Unlike most living things, Bokoblins can be resurrected during the Bloodmoon due to Ganondorf's malice.

+## Combat
+To start a battle, first download the battle_turing folder.
+Open a terminal, `cd` into the folder, and type `python main.py`.
+From there, simply follow the instructions printed to the terminal.
+Make sure you scroll up a bit and read all of them!
+Once you've followed all the prompts, check the returned exception to see if your strings were accepted (the battle ended successfully) or rejected.

+The combat system was modeled using a Turing machine with four tapes.
+There is one for Link's health, one for Link's actions, one for the enemies' healths, and one for the enemies' actions.
+Due to its complexity, you may encounter a few bugs in the machine that escaped debugging- I (Del) kindly request you remove points from only me as I was solely responsible for this portion of the project.
+Thank you and have fun!